adrn/gala/docs/tutorials/exp.rst

 API
 ---

+See :class:`~gala.potential.potential.EXPPotential` and :class:`~gala.potential.potential.PyEXPPotential`
-See :class:`~gala.potential.potential.EXPPotential` for the complete API documentation.
+for the complete API documentation.